the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 I was slightly worried being off the "LC grind" for so many years could be my demise.

 But thankfully, I passed each round!
-And I had quite a bit of fun with the problems.
+And I had quite a bit of fun with the problems, being addicted to big-O flash cards in a past life.
-They made me feel like a young, starry-eyed student again, mesmerized by algorithmic beauty and addicted to big-O flash cards.

-My take here: grinding out leetcode problems is a great way to prepare for these interviews, if you have the time, patience, and pain tolerance.
+Leetcode grinding works, if you have the time, patience, and pain tolerance.

+If grinding isn't realistic, don't panic.
-But if you can't commit to the grind, I think as long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.
+As long as you're spending good time solving meaningful AI / ML problems, you'll naturally have this mindset front and center.

 My personal experience with ETL and evaluation pipelines were particularly useful for this, since they force you to reason through similar flavors of correct, efficient logic, data structures, and edge-case handling.

-Nonetheless, I suggest you resist the urge to vibe code everything.
+Nonetheless, I suggest you resist the urge to vibe code everything (i.e., writing code without a clear plan)

 Understanding your core business logic is non-negotiable, and while vibe coding can be useful, holding on to a **computational state of mind** will continue to pay dividends in interviews and throughout your career.

 ### Classical stats / ML ain't dead

-Regardless of the job title I applied for, **fundamental statistical theory and reasoning** showed up in some form or another.
+Despite all the AI hype, **fundamental statistical theory and reasoning** came up in each interview pipeline.
-And I'd be remiss if it didn't.
+And I'm glad it did.

 Even though contemporary models have become heavily abstracted, they are still powered by statistical and probabilistic gears, and understanding these gears will let you master the machine.

 Think of it this way: when something goes wrong with your AI / ML feature, and you've ruled out basic logic or infra concerns, the next recourse is debugging a nondeterministic system which can be very painful.
 But having a strong handle of your statistical theory will make this a much smoother process, and prove your value to your team.

-So, what should you focus on?

-While most of us don't have time to brush up on the equivalent of a 4-year Statistics degree, I'll share some concepts that came up for me.
+Here's what actually came up in my interviews:

 #### Know your modeling basics.